 Other criteria for selecting the inspection team are:

 Engineers, maintenance personnel, occupational hygienists, health and safety professionals, supervisors or managers may be a part of the inspection team or they may be called upon to help with certain aspects of the inspection, or to help explain equipment or processes.

 Large workplaces may have more than one inspection team.
 The various teams can have separate areas to inspect.

-Nobody can accurately estimate how long each inspection will take.
+It is difficult to accurately estimate how long each inspection will take.
 The time required depends on what is found, how many questions are asked, and how large and complex the work area is.
-Inspections are ineffective when the given time allows for only a hasty look.
+Inspections are ineffective when the given time allows for only a quick look.

 The purpose is to keep the workplace free of hazards.
 The schedule should state: